laminlabs/lamindb/README.md

 - data lineage: trace data sources and code, scientists, and machine learning models
 - domain knowledge and experimental metadata: manage the features and labels underlying models and analyses

-LaminDB can be connected to LaminHub to then serve as a LIMS for wetlab scientists, closing the drylab-wetlab feedback loop: [lamin.ai](https://lamin.ai)

 </details>

 **Highlights.**